NixtonM/srsmp/docs/source/content/installation.rst

    $ pip install .

 **SRSMP** uses `Instrumental <https://instrumental-lib.readthedocs.io/>`_ by *Nate Bogdanowicz*.
-At the time of the deployment of **SRSMP**, required features within *Instrumental* were only available in the current developer version.
+At the time of the deployment of **SRSMP**, required features within *Instrumental* that were only available in the current developer version.
 Therefore a wheel package of *Instrumental* (v0.6dev0) is provided within the repository.
 To install perform: